elixir-no-nels/nels-docs/docs/user-doc.md

      In order to access NeLS through a command line, you need to collect some connection details from the NeLS portal.
 See [this](user-doc.html#collect-connection-details-from-the-nels-portal) section for how to download a private SSH key.

-After gathering your username and SSH key, you can `ssh` to NeLS using the following command:
+After gathering your username and SSH key, you can use `ssh` to access NeLS with the following command:

 ```
 ssh -i <SSH_key> <username>@nelstor0.cbu.uib.no